sbnguah/MedStatsBook/_book/R-Data-Types.md

 designed for finding time differences.

-The functions `weekdays()`, `months()` and `quarters()` extract as "character" data type the days, months and quarters from date objects respectively.
+The functions `weekdays()`, `months()` and `quarters()` extract as "character" datatype the days, months and quarters from date objects respectively.

 ```r